Astro Particle Physics 2

 |available module versions|

-PH2074 is a semester module in English language at Master’s level which is offered in summer semester.
+PH2074 is a semester module in English or German language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.